serbanb17/movieRecommenderSystem/README.md

 **train<nolink>.py** - Trains the model using mf<nolink>.py and saves the output.
 **test<nolink>.py** - Uses the trained model from the above script to test it's accuracy.
 **main<nolink>.py** - Downloads the dataset from MovieLens url and runs the above scripts in order.

+Part of Bachelor's project.
+Used to recommend events for users.